wysilly/docs.getcloudify.org/content/cli/plugins.md

 `cfy plugins list [OPTIONS]`

 List all available plugins on Cloudify Manager.
-You can use this command to retrieve the IDs of the plugins you want to download or delete.
+You can use this command to retrieve the IDs of plugins you want to download or delete.

 #### Optional flags